 Most training days my gym buddy and I would train chest, shoulders and arms in his garage.
 We did very little pulling work and concentrated mainly on the showy muscles (chest and biceps) like many new trainees.

 My back training initially consisted solely of single arm rows using ridiculous amounts of momentum to lift the inappropriately loaded overweight dumbell.
 I very rarely deadlifted, a hideous crime I know, and neither was I conversant with the function of my underdeveloped posterior chain.
-Consequently my back development was non existent.
+Consequently my back development was virtually non existent.

 Despite my bench press form – bridging excessively, and bouncing the weight off my chest (covered with the obligatory thick towels), I got pretty strong on the movement.